dadadel/codelauncher/README.rst

 codelauncher
 ============

-A Flask Python server to launch C code and Python code online.
+A Flask Python server to launch C/C++ code and Python code online.

 This is a simple, light Flask server that allows you to quickly run C code or Python code.
 It uses only HTML5 and CSS3.
 No Javascript is needed but if activated the `Ace editor <http://ace.c9.io>`_ is available.